 Equipment: Equipment used will be the Official WIFFLE® Bat and Ball.
+All official yellow WIFFLE branded bats may be used (rounded tip, or flat tip, bubble letter logo).
 Home team will provide the game balls.
-Bats must be current model yellow bats (rounded tip, bubble letter logo).
 Bats may have tape on the handle only.
 Additionally, the hole on the knob of the bat must be open, uncovered, and visible.
 No gloves will be permitted in the field.
 Players may wear turf shoes, but rubber or metal cleats are not allowed.
 If they choose, players may play barefoot.

 Roster: Each team will be allowed 15 players on their active roster.
 League games are played with five or six players at a time.
 However, a team may choose to play with four players (so long as they field a catcher) with no risk of forfeit.
 An additional hitter may be designated to bat for any fielder without other wise affecting the status of the fielder(s) in the game.
 This is separate from the Extra Hitter option teams have.
 Teams must play with at least 4 players and can play 7 players at a time maximum, with only 6 being allowed to hit.

 Teams will be required to submit an official roster at the preseason meeting.
 Any changes made to the roster after the preseason meeting must be approved by the Commissioner's Office through contacting the Player's Association Representative: Jared Emmons.

 Defensive Alignment: Five players will play the field (pitcher, catcher, and three fielders).
 All fielders, with the exception of the catcher, shall be positioned in fair territory at the time of the pitch.
 Fielders may switch positions at any time.